reidschroder/readme-creation/README.md

     reid schroder

   ## Tests
-    run node index in your command line to initialize the questions
+    use the command line to run prompts

   ## Questions
   reidschroder